Leaving your job

 My employer gave me an unfair or inaccurate reference

-If you think the reference is defamatory (you believe your reputation has been injured as a result of the reference), you may sue the employer under the Defamation Act 2009.
+If you think the reference is defamatory (you believe your reputation has been injured due to the reference), you may sue the employer under the Defamation Act 2009.

 Can I read my reference?